 // MY NAME IS DANIELAnd after years of dreaming I've sold everything I own and set off on the open road.
 I've made this site as a sort of photo journal of my travels.
 The map shows where I've been (red), where I've stayed a month or more (yellow), and where I plan to go (white).
 And so, armed with little more than a backpack, a camera, and a dream, I now take the road less traveled by.
 So it goes.

 LA BALZA I crossed into Ecuador at La Balza, a tiny and remote border crossing between Peru and Ecuador hidden high in the mountains.
 The first photo below is the Quebrada Balsas River which separates the two countries.
-The crossing seems to get very little traffic.
+The crossing gets very little traffic.
 In fact, on the Peruvian side the immigration officer was asleep and on the Ecuadorian side he wasn't there at all.
 Asking around, it turned out he was at the river playing volleyball.
 The only bus out of the mountains came once a day.
 It was some sort of flat bed truck with benches, which you can see below.
-It snaked through the mountains for hours, around harrowing bends, over rivers, and threatening to bounce us right out of our seats and over a cliff all the way.
+It snaked through the mountains for hours, around harrowing bends, over rivers, and more than once threatening to bounce us right out of our seats and over a cliff.
+Which is to say, I loved it.

 VILCABAMBA The first town I visited was Vilcabamba, high in the Andes Mountains.
 Small, charming, and surrounded by some of the most beautiful scenery on Earth, Vilcabamba has attracted a great number of retirees from North America and Europe.
 Hiking trails extend in nearly every direction from the center of town.
 When I'm old and gray, I will definitely keep this place in mind.